michaelnitsenko/nipple/README.md

 # nipple

-It is a simple script that generates all desired icon sizes for iPhone, iPad and Apple Watch applications.

-iOS app icon resizing is a frustration for developers.
-Unlike other icons in *Assets.xcassets*, **AppIcon** can not be a vector or even just one large sized image to get it futher resized by Apple App Store.
-The script takes wide squared image of an app and generates images for all sizes needed.

-*Minimum image size is 180px, because it is the largest size needed for an app.
-For Apple Watch, though, it is only 98pt*
+The script takes one large PNG image and creates **AppIcon.appiconset** with all  icons prefilled.

+ ***Image must be square and not less than 1024 x 1024 px.***

+*nipple.sh* was created to end up Xcode icons frustration.
+Every iOS dev familiar with a pain of filling **AppIcon** for iPhone, iPad and Apple Watch in a project, especially, when only large image provided.
+The script not only creates and fills images, an  **AppIcon** folder it provides is also smaller than the one that was filled within Xcode, because *nipple.sh* links same sizes to one image instead of copying.

 ## Usage

 The script can be downloaded [here](https://dl.dropbox.com/s/8zup7zpnvl2uy6c/nipple.sh?dl=1) or just copied to a local file on your computer.
 As soon as the script was loaded, it can be used as following

 ```
-cd /path/where/you/want/your/icons/folder
 bash /path/to/nipple.sh /path/to/your/wide_icon.png
 ```

 And that's it.
-Icons will be generated in place within an *icons* folder and ready to be used in an Xcode project.
+Then **AppIcon.appiconset** within **Assets.xcassets** in Xcode project can be simply replaced with the one that was created by script.

 ## Convenience tips